bendoujanna/Web_Infrastructure-summative-bendoujanna/README.md

          -Key Detail: The application does not serve static files or the root (/) route, as this is delegated to Nginx on Lb01.

      b.
-Deployment Steps: Copy the file into both servers, install dependencies, configure .env, and start/enable the taskora.service.
+Deployment Steps: Copy the files into both servers, install dependencies, configure .env, and start/enable the taskora.service.

  2. Load balancer configuration

-    On the Lb01 server, Nginx is configured to handle all incoming traffic on port **8080**.
+    On the Lb01 server, Nginx is configured to handle all incoming traffic on port **8080** (IMPORTANT)

+    So we use **http://lb_IP:8080** to access the application

     a.
 Frontend placement: